Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 3.

 P: What about the problem of suffering and evil in creation?
 How do you see it?
 The existence of suffering and evil puts a lot of people off the idea of God.

 S: The problem of suffering and evil is due to the fact that creation is forced to destroy everything it creates, because it is not the original reality, that is, it is not existent.
 If it kept on creating without destroying, the axiom that something can never come from nothing would not be valid.
 There would also then be more and more of everything, endlessly!

 In reality, only Nature creates and destroys.
 Life 'forces' every living being - through enjoyable needs - to understand and love Nature's activity as one, as indivisible.
 It does this via our meaningful participation in both the constructive and destructive side of the same Nature - and the two can't be separated: the same Nature creates and destroys.
 Humans can only understand the creator's purpose.
-If they don't, they complain in the naive belief that Nature could only be constructive.
-The complaint is that God allows humans to be destructive.
+If they don't, they complain about the creator in the naive belief that Nature could only be constructive.
+But principally they complaint that God allows humans to be destructive.

-P: So people don't complain about creation or Nature?
+P: So people complain less about Nature as such?

-S: No. People never complain about Nature, because everybody knows that we cannot alter Nature and because Nature is not seen as the creator.
-They only complain about people's bad creativity and about God, that he didn't make a good enough creation and perfect humans - which becomes their aim.
+S: Yes.
+People rarely complain about Nature itself, because everybody knows that we cannot alter Nature and because Nature is not seen as the creator.
+They tend to complain about people's bad creativity and about God, that he didn't make a good enough creation and that he didn't make perfect humans - to make both of which becomes their aim.
 The complaint only has any force because of the Church's irrational idea that God is almighty and arbitrary, that is, not bound by anything in his creating.